SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ..
 REFERENCE
    The integers above come from the main Apple phone number (408) 996-1010.

-To pass arguments to the property wrapper's initializer other than an initial value, write the arguments after the attribute name using the same syntax as an ordinary call to that initializer.
+To pass arguments to the property wrapper's initializer, write the arguments after the attribute name, using the same syntax as a call to that initializer.

 .. testcode:: propertyWrapper
     :compile: